Endometriosis can be suspected

 - no effect (?) of subtle or microscopical endometriosis

 - adenomyosis - pockets : decreases fertility variably

 - when pain or infertility: 50% of women have endometriosis

-- Important is Localization and radiation that suggest cystic ovarian and deep endometriosis
+- !!
+Localization and radiation can suggest cystic ovarian or deep endometriosis

-- Other symptoms, often quoted on web-sites and lay press, have little proven evidence. eg abnormal or heavy Uterine Bleeding.
-Gastrointestinal symptoms as abdominal bloating or nausea.
+- Other symptoms, often quoted on web-sites and lay press, have a weak association . eg abnormal or heavy bleeding, bowel symptoms or bloating.